 Skewing Forces: Lateral forces on the bridge truck wheels caused by the bridge girders not running perpendicular to the runways.
 Some normal skewing occurs in all bridges.

-Span: The horizontal distance center-to-center of runway rails.
+Span: The horizontal distance centre-to-centre of runway rails.

 Static Control: A method of switching electrical circuits without the use of contacts.